Steplab: Privacy Policy

 • You have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.

-• Request the transfer of your personal data to you or to a third party.
+• Request the transfer of your personal data to you or to a third party for your own purposes across different services (also referred to as data portability).
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to provide the Services to you.

 No fee usually required